cosmic-zip/maidz/README.md

 `$ sudo clamscan -ri /home/your-username/downloads`

-This will ClamAV do a scan recursively, i.e. also scan the content of folders and inform you about possibly infected ﬁles.
+This will ClamAV do a scan recursively, i.e. also scan the content of folders and inform you about possibly infected files.
 To inspect your whole system:

 `$ sudo clamscan -irv --exclude=/proc --exclude=/sys --exclude=/dev --exclude=/media --exclude=/mnt`

-This will make ClamAV scan your system recursively in verbose mode (i.e. show you what it is doing atm) whilst excluding folders that shouldn't be messed with or are not of interest and spit out the possibly infected ﬁles it ﬁnds.
+This will make ClamAV scan your system recursively in verbose mode (i.e. show you what it is doing atm) whilst excluding folders that shouldn't be messed with or are not of interest and spit out the possibly infected files it finds.
 To also scan attached portable media you need to modify the command accordingly.

 Make sure to test everything you download for possible infections.
 You never know if servers which are normally trustworthy haven't been compromised.
-Malicious code can be hidden in every usually employed ﬁletype.
+Malicious code can be hidden in every usually employed filetype.
 (Yes, including .pdf!)
 Remember: ClamAV is known for its tight nets.
 That means that you are likely to get some false positives from time to time.
-Do a web-search if you're in doubt in regards to its ﬁndings.
+Do a web-search if you're in doubt in regards to its findings.
 After you set up your host-based security measures we can now tweak our online security.
 Starting with:

 # DNS-Servers